Fallopian Tube Cancer

 This cancer is very rare.
 It is more common for cancer to spread to a fallopian tube (usually from an ovary, breast or lining of the uterus) than for a new cancer to develop in it.

 Scientists don’t know whether environmental or lifestyle factors increase the risk of this cancer.
 Some researchers think certain women might inherit a tendency to develop the illness.

 Women who inherit a mutation in their BRCA1 or BRCA2 genes have a greater risk of developing fallopian tube cancer, as well as breast and ovarian cancer.
 If a woman is diagnosed with fallopian tube cancer, she likely does have mutation in one or both genes and should be tested for it.
+If present, family members may be genetically tested as well.
 Women will also need to be evaluated for the simultaneous presence of ovarian and/or cancer as well.

 Symptoms of fallopian tube cancer can include

 abdominal pain or a feeling of pressure in the abdomen

 Having these symptoms doesn’t mean you have fallopian tube cancer.
 These symptoms can be caused by other problems.

 Because fallopian tube cancer is so rare, your doctor may suspect another gynecological problem.
 He or she may evaluate your risk for gynecological infections, ovarian tumors, or endometrial cancer.
 (Endometrial cancer affects the endometrium, the lining of the uterus.)
 These conditions have symptoms similar to fallopian tube cancer—and they’re more common.